-- First incorporated in July 2017 - Five Directors - Head of Governance as Shareholder's representative - Clear Articles of Association and Reserved Matters - Annual report and Business Plan to be submitted annually to shareholder - Shares Company Secretary with other Council owned companies - Scheme of Delegation - Audited by Grant Thornton - Part of group accounting structure for IBC - Financial relationships with IBC secured through formal loan agreements - Intra-group agreements in place for support services
+- First incorporated in July 2017 - Six Directors.
+The sixth director was appointed by Executive in March 2021 and came into position on 1st April - Head of Governance as Shareholder's representative - Clear Articles of Association and Reserved Matters - Annual report and Business Plan to be submitted annually to shareholder - Shares Company Secretary with other Council owned companies - Scheme of Delegation - Audited by Grant Thornton - Part of group accounting structure for IBC - Financial relationships with IBC secured through formal loan agreements - Intra-group agreements in place for support services.